7thAAC/7thAAC.github.io/index.md

 ## Details
 ![aag](/M3trans.png){: style="float: left;  margin-right: 2em;" height="20%" width="20%"}

-The aim of the annual Australian Algebra Conference is to foster communication between algebraists in Australia.
-We interpret algebra broadly, including areas such as topological algebra, algebraic logic, graph theory and coding theory.
-The conference is run by the [Australian Algebra Group](https://sites.google.com/a/ltumathstats.com/austalg/about-us), which is a special interest group of the [Australian Mathematical Society](https://austms.org.au/).

 - **Dates**: Wednesday November 22 - Friday November 24, 2023.
 - **Venue**: Monash University Clayton campus, Melbourne.